Alaska Railroad: History

-The railroad was greatly affected by the Good Friday earthquake which struck southern Alaska in 1964.
+The railroad was greatly affected by the Good Friday earthquake, which struck southern Alaska in 1964.
 The yard and trackage around Seward buckled and the trackage along Turnagain Arm was damaged by floodwaters and landslides.
 It took several months to restore full service along the line.

 In 1967, the railroad was transferred to the Federal Railroad Administration, an agency within the newly created United States Department of Transportation.

+In 1975–76, an infusion of $15 million from the DOT enabled various capital improvements including those to facilitate hauling materials for the Alaska Pipeline.

 On January 6, 1985, the state of Alaska bought the railroad from the U.S. government for $22.3 million, based on a valuation determined by the US Railway Association.
 The state immediately invested over $70 million on improvements and repairs that compensated for years of deferred maintenance.
 The purchase agreement prohibits the Alaska Railroad from paying dividends or otherwise returning capital to the state of Alaska, unlike the state's other quasi-corporations: the Alaska Permanent Fund, the Alaska Housing Finance Corporation, and the Alaska Industrial Development and Export Authority.

 Proposed expansion in Alaska

 Northern Rail Extension to Delta Junction

-As of April 2010, an extension of the railroad from Fairbanks to Delta Junction is planned, having been proposed as early as 2009.
-Originally, the extension was to be completed by 2010, but construction of a major bridge across the Tanana River has barely begun, and construction of track has not started.
-A proposed 2011 Alaska state budget would provide $40 million in funding for the bridge, which would initially be for vehicular use, but would support Alaska Railroad trains once construction of track to Delta Junction began.
-The United States Department of Defense would provide another $100 million in funds, as the bridge and subsequent rail line would provide year-round access to Fort Greely and the Joint Tanana Training Complex.
-A groundbreaking ceremony for the Tanana River Bridge took place on September 28, 2011.
-The new bridge was opened (for military road traffic only) in 2014.
+An extension of the railroad from Fairbanks to Delta Junction over a bridge spanning the Tanana River was envisioned as early as 2009.
+The 2011 Alaska state budget would provide $40 million in funding for the bridge, which initially be only for vehicular use.
+The United States Department of Defense would provide another $100 million in funds, as the bridge and a subsequent rail line would provide year-round access to Fort Greely and the Joint Tanana Training Complex.
+Groundbreaking ceremony for the Tanana River Bridge took place on September 28, 2011, and the new bridge was opened (for military road traffic only) in 2014.